ogbigboss/the-unfulfilled-and-the-unaware/notes/characters/raquel.md

 TODO: With Art this is King Auerbach, with Dr. Burjest this is her seeing Anna Torv as her own hallucinatory reflection, but wiht Raquel?
 Maybe something with a childhood vision of her as a comic book character who would never be so evil?
 Kind of like a _Unbreakable_ thing maybe? idk

 In response to the above, how about a "Rouge" character, similar to the Xmen character Rogue?
 Rogue, or "Rouge", cannot physically touch another human without killing them.
 A young Raquel didn't know why but felt a reflection in this character as to explain why she felt so awful pretending to be straight in her teen years, lying about liking boys around her girl friends.
 Idk, maybe.
 I just like the idea of Raquel's conscious being a southern lady that says "Shug" a lot, and how Raquel denies a compassionate inner voice in favor of justifying her negative narcisstic qualities.
 Rouge should probably only come out during Raquel's depressive moments, having no voice when Raquel is manic.
 Maybe Raquel, who is an avid comic reader to this day, can hallucinate by seeing Rouge talk to her directly in a comic book when she's trying to escape depression?

+#### Furthering the Rouge Idea

+TODO: expand on the below at a later time
+- Rouge and Raquel can have a "falling out" of sorts
+- This can lead to a point of no return, to indicate a breaking point of sorts, where even Raquel's inner compassionate voice won't put up with Raquel any longer

 ### Raquel's attachment to her youth